GrapeoffJS/kindagoose/docs/pages/event-tracking.md

 # Event tracking

-This last chapter is dedicated to basically the main reason of creation of this library.
+This last chapter is dedicated to basically the main reason for creation of this library.

 In `Typegoose` there is an ability to perform any type of job before or after any action.
 This concept inside of `Typegoose` is called `Hook`.
 [More about it](https://typegoose.github.io/typegoose/docs/api/decorators/hooks/).